The 1963 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Value

 The 1963 half dollar with no mint mark and the 1963 D half dollar have similar values.
-Each coin is worth around $13.50 in very fine condition.
-In extremely fine condition the value is slightly higher at around $14.
-In uncirculated condition the value is around $15 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $45.
+Each coin is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $20 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $32.

 Click here to search for 1963 half dollars on Amazon.